26-Pound Shelter Cat Named Mr. B Goes Viral & Breaks Hearts

 One Facebook user seized the comments as an opportunity to encourage those who said they would adopt Mr. B if they didn’t live so far away to consider going to a local shelter and finding a different cat they could give a forever home to.

-Many users begged the refuge to do detailed interviews and screenings of families before giving Mr. B to someone as everyone desperately wanted his next home to be his forever home.
+Many users begged the refuge to do detailed interviews and screenings of families before giving Mr. B to someone, as everyone desperately wanted his next home to be his forever home.

 Several individuals took to the comments to complain about the site being down as they wanted a chance to adopt him.